Hokome/rise-artifact/docs/Ideas.md

 Unorganized idea dump

+Should make sentries cheaper but weaker to increase options.

 Building special abilities at a certain level of upgrade (rare+ only maybe?)

 Tech web, with "expertise", upgrades that last the whole run and can be acquired if adjacent to already acquired expertise.
 All expertises are always present on the web, but not in the same configuration.
 Deeper in the web there should be more expensive but more powerful and/or niche expertises.
 Expertises can be bought with expertise points.